 The Dutch Club in Chicago was the first ex-pat organization to take such action.
 In 2005 they decided to change.
 Club president Andrew Enschedé explains, "We ended up with a compromise that preserved the tradition with a twist.
 We did not abolish the Pieten altogether but instead to make the Pieten different colors—for example Green, Blue, Orange, Purple.
 We tell the story that our Piets are the rainbow Piets and that their vibrant colors are the result of sailing through a rainbow on the way to America.
 Sometimes we alter the story and tell the children that the Pieten made a big mess and covered themselves in paint while painting the boat." **read more

 The former Dutch colony Suriname took reported unanimous parliamentary action in 2011 to ban Zwarte Piet from public squares and schools receiving government support.
-The Sinterklaas celebration had been outlawed there during the 1980s, but had returned in recent years.
+The Sinterklaas celebration had also been outlawed in Surinam during the 1980s, but had returned in recent years.
 "This celebration has a racist element and doesn’t belong in our community.
 It should be abolished," said politician Ronald Venetiaan.

 Sinterklaas traditions have changed over the years, and certainly his servant/helper has changed.
 In 150 years this character's gone from being Knecht to Piet to Zwarte Piet and, in some places, now just Piet.
 He began as a slave or servant and has become helper and friend.
 He was a scary, threatening presence with switches and a large kidnapping sack and now a merry, laughing trickster with treats and presents.
 He's losing his earrings and his hair has become softer.